orchardguides/kei-open-mcr/README.md

 # Kei OpenMCR

-### Free and Open-Source Multiple Choice Exam Reader and Scorer
+### Free and Open-Source Multiple Choice Exam Sheet Reader and Scorer

 This is a fork of OpenMCR, a program developed by Ian Sanders, available at: